helloamandamurphy/helloamandamurphy.github.io/_posts/2018-08-24-life_crises_and_ifttt.markdown

 ```
 def master_plan
      if we_receive_a_job_offer_here
           accept job offer here
      elsif we_receive_a_job_offer_elsewhere
           accept job elsewhere && move
      elsif apply_for_second_degree_here
           go to school here
      elsif apply_for_second_degree_elsewhere
           go to school && move
      elsif work_until_next_semester
           work until next semester && apply for next semester
      else move_in_with_mother_in_law_temporarily
           move && pick up drinking habit
      end
 end
 ```

 Plan A was to look for jobs in the area, but if Plan A didn't work out, we'd move on to Plan B--to look for jobs in other locations.
 If Plan B didn't work out we would move to Plan C, then Plan D, then Plan E, etc. Luckily in this case, we decided our priority was getting my husband back to school for a second degree and a career restart--we both graduated as creative writing majors and are now pursuing careers in the tech field.
-(Side note, this was his first week at Indiana University's Human Computer Interaction and Design master's program--so congratulations to him!)
+(Side note, this was his first week at Indiana University's Human-Computer Interaction and Design master's program--so congratulations to him!)
 We ended up moving from Alabama to Indiana last fall, and although it's been a challenging year, we're sure this was the best decision.

-I have a second example that you can gain real hands on experience with is this program called IFTTT--If This, Then That, which is a website which connects your apps and devices.
+I have a second example that you can gain real hands on experience with [IFTTT](https://ifttt.com/)--If This, Then That, which is a website which connects your apps and devices.
 It's a free program, so I would recommend signing up and trying it out (this isn't a promotion, it's just been a couple years since I used it, and I don't know the full capabilities it now offers.)
 When I first used IFTTT in 2014, it had the capability of sending you texts every time someone commented on a social media post, or every time a friend posted on their Facebook wall.
 Today it looks like it has capabilities that will help your Amazon Echo or Google Home accomplish more in relation to your mailbox or social media.
 The entire system is set up based on the phrase "**If this** happens, **then** do **that**, which makes it nearly identical to what we practice in our logic and conditionals lessons and labs.

 Log yourself in and do some experimenting!